-Democratic debate: Biden bristles as Sanders uses coronavirus to push ‘Medicare-for-all’
+Sanders attacks Biden record as one-on-one debate turns personal: ‘Don’t laugh, Joe’

 The debate comes as the nation and much of the world struggle to contain a global pandemic amid mounting economic uncertainty.
 The debate itself was upended by the outbreak, having been moved from Phoenix to a Washington studio, with no live audience.
 The candidates' podiums were six feet apart, to comply with CDC guidelines.

-Their first one-on-one stand-off represents perhaps Sanders’ last moment to alter the trajectory of Biden’s front-running campaign ahead of another round of primaries that could see the Vermont senator fall further behind in the delegate count.
-For Biden, he has to strike a challenging balance – appealing to a general election audience while also making concessions to the left, as the party tries to coax Sanders out of the race.
+For Biden, meanwhile, he has to strike a challenging balance – appealing to a general election audience while also making concessions to the left, as the party tries to coax Sanders out of the race.

 Hours before the CNN-Univision debate began, Biden announced he would adopt portions of two proposals from Sanders and Elizabeth Warren concerning free public college and bankruptcy, respectively, in an apparent bid to win over their supporters.